thheller/calva-cljs-testbed/README.md

 This was a bug in Calva and was fixed in 2.0.332.
 The following steps below this were taken using 2.0.332 or later.

+Now when we try to load a file with the extension host running, after calling the "Hello World" command, we don't see a warning popup, but shadow-cljs tells us "No available JS runtime."
+Maybe the `:npm-module` target can't be used to connect to a runtime?
+The docs [here](https://shadow-cljs.github.io/docs/UsersGuide.html#missing-js-runtime) don't mention `:npm-module`.

+Even when we add `^:export` metdata to the `activate` and `deactivate` functions, we still get the "No available JS runtime" message.